chickchetwynd/portfolio/README.md

 | Brazil      | 0.67              | 82                     |
 | Netherlands | 0.62              | 101                    |

 Notice the rank of these teams.
-We know that this list are the most succesful teams but their rankings of the metric aren't that high if we simply rank them numerically.
-I included this to highlight that a more consistently performing team will have a result closer to 0 rather than a higher value, making the overall rank not very useful.
-Let's now use this metric to assess whether
+We know that this is a list of the most succesful teams but their rankings on the metric aren't that high.
+I included the rank to demonstrate that the metric doesn't indicate success, but rather it indicates the consistency of performance across home and away games.
+Interestingly, __*THE MOST SUCCESFUL TEAMS*__ all __*perform better at home*__ rather than away, as their values for home_V_away_goals are all positive.

-Create a metric of perfomance. difference between home and away average on -goals scored AND -games won
+So now we know that teams perform better at home than away, let's see if this has an affect on tournament success.

+percentage of wins at home tournaments vs away.